|Letter Grade||Numerical Equivalent||Explanation|

 Appeal of Final Grades

 Under certain circumstances, students have the right to appeal final grades given by either academic faculty or cooperative education coordinators.
-Criteria and procedures for such appeals can be found in the Undergraduate Student Handbook.
+Criteria and procedures for such appeals can be found on p.
+1 of the Undergraduate Student Handbook.

 Grade-Point Average (GPA)

 Numerical equivalents for scholastic averages are weighted according to the number of hours the course carries.
 For example, suppose a student receives a grade of B in a course carrying 4 semester hours and a grade of A in a course carrying 1 semester hour.
 The weightings for these example courses are as follows:

 The GPA for both courses would then be the total weight (16) divided by the total semester hours (5), or 3.200.
 Grades of I, IP, S, U, and X are not included in the calculation of the GPA.
 See grade table for a complete list of grades and numerical equivalents.

 Grades are available to students approximately three days after the end of each semester via the myNortheastern web portal.
 A missing grade means that none was received from the instructor.
 Grades received late from faculty are processed as they are received.